sc13912/vmc-eks-demo-ui/README.md

 ## Prerequisites
 * Access to an AWS envrionment
 * Access to a VMC SDDC cluster which is linked to the above AWS account
-* A VPC which has L3 reachbility (via ENI or TGW) to the SDDC and contains two public subnets
+* A VPC which has L3 reachbility (via ENI or TGW) to the SDDC and contains two public subnets (make sure to enable *auto-assign public IP* for the public subnets)
 * An EC2 Linux Bastion instance deployed in the same VPC
 * Install basic tooling on the Bastion VM
 ```
-#Install latest Eksctl
+#Install latest eksctl
 https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html

 #Install Kubectl (latest version 1.19)